 Jay shook her head.
 “Barely anything.
 I’m fine.”

 Kyle’s head sank back and his eyes drifted closed.
 “Good.
 Good.”

 Jay reached for his hand and set her fingers on his, though a rush of embarrassment shot through her as she did.
 Was this too intimate?
 It’s just a friendly touch.

 Kyle’s eyes popped open and he glanced down at their touching hands, then looked up at her, his eyes clear.
-“Thanks for coming,” he said, drawling the words, then his head collapsed back to the pillow and his eyes fell shut.
+“Thanksss for commmming.”
+His head collapsed back to the pillow and his eyes fell shut.

-“I’m not going anywhere with you,” Jay said, straddling the doorway.
-Could she trust the elevators?
+“I’m not going anywhere with you.”
+Jay straddled the doorway.
+Could she get to the elevators?
 Not that the ghost wouldn’t just follow her.

+The ghost huffed and rolled its eyes.
 “No, I mean come in.
-You don’t want the nurse seeing you talking to yourself, do you?
+You don’t want the nurse to see you talking to yourself, do you?
 She’ll have you sedated or something.”

-Jay glanced back and saw the nurse was indeed nearby, searching through some papers at the desk.
-“Okay, fine,” Jay huffed.
-She slipped inside the stairwell and closed the door behind her.
+Jay glanced back and saw the nurse was indeed nearby, searching through papers at the desk.
+“Okay, fine.”
+Jay slipped inside the stairwell and closed the door behind her.
 “Now what – “

 Jay’s pulse skittered.
 “Why?”
 Were the ghosts about to do something else to the hospital?